Contraception for heavy & painful periods

 How to stop heavy periods

 Depending on the cause of your heavy periods, hormonal and non-hormonal treatment options are available.
-Non-hormonal treatments include tranexamic acid and non-steroidal anti-inflammatory drugs (NSAIDs) ibuprofen or mefenamic acid.
+Non-hormonal treatments include tranexamic acid, which can be bought over the counter under the brand name Evana, and non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, mefenamic acid or naproxen, which can be bought over the counter under the brand name Ultravana.

 Hormonal contraceptives – the combined pill, the patch, the vaginal ring, the progestogen-only (or mini) pill, and the intrauterine system (IUS) – can be effective in the management of heavy and painful periods.
 More on this later.